teamcapybara/capybara/README.md

 care of this and starts one for you in the same process as your test, but on another thread.
 Selenium is one of those drivers, whereas RackTest is not.

-If you are using an SQL database, it is common to run every test in a transaction, which is rolled back at the end of the test, rspec-rails does this by default out of the box for example.
+If you are using a SQL database, it is common to run every test in a transaction, which is rolled back at the end of the test, rspec-rails does this by default out of the box for example.
 Since transactions are usually not shared across threads, this will cause data you have put into the database in